There is a lot of rhetoric out there about balanced dog trainers. For those who are willing to learn, let us try to help sort through the malaise.

 We use A LOT of rewards in training.
 This can be in the form of treats, petting, praise, a scratch behind the ears, throwing a tennis ball, etc. Clear communication with the dog involves rewarding them for what they do well.
 For example, my own narcotics detection dog, Dara, gets enthusiastically rewarded by me, her handler, as much on the 1000th successful find as though it was her first.
 But if she gets distracted by dog pee on a tree nearby, she also gets a verbal correction from me.
 This gets her refocused on the job at hand.
 After the sniff is complete, then she can go back to the tree if she wants ????

 Many people misunderstand corrections.
 To these individuals, corrections mean pain.
 For the educated, experienced trainer, this is not the case at all.
-Good corrections are not to be given in anger, not to be overdone, and are to be as minimal as possible.
+Good corrections are not to be given in anger, not to be overdone, and are to be as minimal as possible; a look, a word, for example.

 Even a prong collar, as mean as it looks, is scientifically designed to speak a dog’s language, by mimicking another dog’s nip – nature’s way of correcting a dog.
 The goal of using the prong is for it to be a short-term solution.
 Those who decry the prong, say that it is a tool that causes pain… you know, it looks mean therefore it has to BE mean.
 The science behind the prong uses pressure – not pain – to correct a dog’s unwanted behavior.
 Oh, if a trainer says the prong collar chokes the dog…walk away (sigh).
 By the way, it is almost impossible to hurt a dog with a prong collar, in spite of how mean it looks.
 In fact, most dogs that have a trainer/owner who use the prong correctly are more confident (because we’re speaking a language they understand) and certainly more behaved.